Ways to

 Masks, Respirators, Air Purifiers

-The first thing to do is not listen to ANYBODY who tries to tell you smoke is not harmful and you don't need to wear a mask.
+The first thing to do is not listen to ANYBODY who tries to tell you smoke is not harmful and you don't need to wear respirator.
 These people claim it is just a nuisance

 Unfortunately, we even have some medical professionals still telling us we will magically get better when the smoke passes.
 A runny nose, itchy eyes or a cough might subside for some people but what about the Group 1 carcinogens they have breathed deep into their lungs?
 Ones that have crossed over into their blood stream and then travelled to other organs?
 These people are the asbestos denyers.